Nithishraj2098/product_fusion_task/README.md

 2. uvicorn main:app --host 0.0.0.0 --port 8000 --reload -> use what port you want

 3. open your browser and type localhost:8000/docs  -> To open swagger

+#Postman
+Before  checking in post man
+make authentication with Bearer Token (not for login and signup)